Wistoria: Wand and Sword: Others

+A central mythological figure of Urbus Regarden as she was the Witch Queen and the first Magia Vander who pioneered the age of magic 500 years prior to the story.
+Five centuries before the events of the series, she led the final stand for humanity's survival as invaders from the sky ravaged the surface.
+By capturing primal cosmic forces, she constructed the gargantuan central tower, "Mercedes Caulis," to anchor a permanent barrier against the Celestial Hosts which would become the barrier around Regarden that continues to hold until present day.
+Her true fate remains unknown following her disappearance during the Tower's construction, though she would continue to appear through residual memories and visions that were instrumental such as Will's internal awakening to Wis, guiding the hidden goal meant to cultivate the ultimate power capable of shattering the world's stagnation and stopping oncoming crises while hoping to achieve the ultimate goal of wands and swords unity.

 Media

 Manga

 Written by Fujino Ōmori and illustrated by Toshi Aoi, Wistoria: Wand and Sword began serialization in Kodansha's shōnen manga magazine Bessatsu Shōnen Magazine on December 9, 2020.
 The series ended its first part on May 8, 2023.
-Its chapters have been collected in 14 tankōbon volumes as of November 2025.
+Its chapters have been collected in 16 tankōbon volumes as of August 2026.

 During their panel at Anime NYC, Kodansha USA announced that they licensed the manga for English publication, with the first volume released on November 29, 2022.